QAnswer/QA-ESWC2021/docs/doc1.1.md

 This RDF snippet would allow to answer the following questions:

 ```
-- What are the ingredients of Margerita? -> Cointreau, Tequilla, Lime juice
+- What are the ingredients of Margerita? -> Cointreau, Tequila, Lime juice
 - What is Margerita made of? -> Cointreau, Tequilla, Lime juice
-- The ingredients of Margerita are what? -> Cointreau, Tequilla, Lime juice
+- The ingredients of Margerita are what? -> Cointreau, Tequila, Lime juice
-- ingredients margerita? -> Cointreau, Tequilla, Lime juice
+- ingredients margerita? -> Cointreau, Tequila, Lime juice
 - What is Margerita? -> The margarita is a Mexican cocktail consisting of tequila mixed with Cointreau or similar orange-flavoured liqueur and lime or lemon juice, often served with salt on the glass rim.
 It is the most common tequila-based cocktail in the United States.
 The drink is served shaken with ice (on the rocks), blended with ice (frozen margarita), or without ice (straight up)."@en .
 - Margerita cocktail? -> The margarita is a Mexican cocktail consisting of tequila mixed with Cointreau or similar orange-flavoured liqueur and lime or lemon juice, often served with salt on the glass rim.
 It is the most common tequila-based cocktail in the United States.
 The drink is served shaken with ice (on the rocks), blended with ice (frozen margarita), or without ice (straight up)."@en .
-- Give me cocktails containing tequilla. -> Margerita
+- Give me cocktails containing tequila. -> Margerita
 - Which cocktails have as ingredient Cointreau? -> Margerita
 - cocktails containing tequilla and cointreau -> Margerita
 ```